 Last Thoughts on Thin Content as Holistic SEOs

 In principle, thin content is the opposite of unique content.
 If many subpages of a website are classified by Google as thin content, this has negative effects for the entire website or blog.
 Above all, webmasters should keep in mind that the technical possibilities for recognizing thin content are continuously improving.
 If you do not consistently offer high-quality content on your website, you will permanently drop in the rankings.
 Those who avoid thin content, on the other hand, also score in the search results.

 Thin contents’ definition is actually broader than the topic above.
-Even if a web page has a long and detailed content, if the web pages’ main query or the topic doesn’t include those details or if the web pages’ long and detailed content doesn’t serve any unique or added value from the competitors, it will still be assumed as thin content.
-To prevent thin content situation, a Holistic SEO should think more detailed in terms of the Search philosophy.
+Even if a web page has long and detailed content, if the web page’s main query or the topic doesn’t include those details, or if the web page’s long and detailed content doesn’t serve any unique or added value from the competitors, it will still be assumed as thin content.
+To prevent the thin content situation, a Holistic SEO should think more in detail in terms of the Search philosophy.
 Even if your content is long and detailed, if it doesn’t satisfy the user, the result won’t be different.
 As Holistic SEOs, we will continue to improve our Content Strategy and Content Marketing Guidelines.

 - Importance of Keyword Search Volume for SEO - June 29, 2022

 - Keyword Difficulty: Definition, Examples, Usage, and Importance for SEO - June 19, 2022